 - Transfer the ball of dough from the stand mixer to the insert pot, turning it a couple of times to coat it with oil.

-- Place the lid onto the Instant Pot and use the Yogurt button.
+- Place the lid onto the Instant Pot and use the Yogurt button (use the "normal" level for the Yogurt setting).
 You'll let the dough rise at this temperature for one hour.

 - After an hour, punch the dough down and transfer it to a lightly floured surface.